-Short-stopping isn’t as well-known as other types of telecom fraud, but it’s actually very common.
+Short-stopping isn't as well-known as other types of telecom fraud, but it's actually very common.
 In simple terms, short-stopping is when a call is hijacked before it reaches its target destination, usually by a scammer working with a rogue carrier somewhere on the call transit path.
 The scammer then pumps the hijacked calls to an expensive destination country.
-The hackers and the rogue carriers share the revenue generated by the fraudulent calls, which are billed either to the end customer or to another carrier in the routing flow.
+The hackers and the rogue carriers share the revenue generated by the fraudulent calls, billed either to the end customer or another carrier in the routing flow.

 After short-stopping the call, scammers use various tactics to keep callers on the line and rack up charges.
-Sometimes, the caller will get a false ring tone or a fake network announcement such as: “The person you are calling has not responded, please try again later”.
+Sometimes, the caller will get a false ring tone or a fake network announcement such as: “The person you are calling has not responded.
+Please try again later".
 In other cases, the scammer plays a message such as, “Hello?
 Hello?
-I can’t hear you.
-Hold on…” etc. Since these recordings often sound legitimate, callers might not even be aware that the fraud has taken place until they get an exorbitant bill for calls to a destination that they never dialed.
+I can't hear you.
+Hold on…" etc. Since these recordings often sound legitimate, callers might not even be aware that the fraud has taken place until they get an exorbitant bill for calls to a destination they never dialed.

 The impact of short-stopping

-The Communications Fraud Control Association (CFCA) estimates losses to telcos from short-stopping and other types of International Revenue Share Fraud (IRSF) [NK1] totaled $4 billion in 2019, mostly caused by hackers pumping calls to expensive locations.
+The Communications Fraud Control Association (CFCA) estimated losses to telcos from short-stopping and other types of International Revenue Share Fraud (IRSF) [NK1] totaled $4 billion in 2019, mostly caused by hackers pumping calls to expensive locations.
 The revenue loss is significant enough to give telcos a clear incentive to mitigate this fraud risk.

 A better fraud prevention solution

-Although customers receive bills from one source, they are actually paying three or more different entities for every call they place including:
+Although customers receive bills from one source, they are actually paying three or more different entities for every call they place, including:

 1. Originating operator (dial tone service): The operator who connects the call from the customer's equipment to a telephone company

 2. Transit operator/s: The carriers that transport the signal (call) to another telephone company office near the targeted recipient